TokisanGames/Terrain3D/doc/docs/troubleshooting.md

 #### WARNING: Terrain3D::_texture_is_valid: Invalid format.
 Expected DXT5 RGBA8.

-Read [Texturing the Terrain](textures.md) to learn how to properly channel pack your textures.
+Read [Setting Up Textures](texture_prep.md) to learn how to properly channel pack your textures.

 #### Albedo/Normal textures do not have same size! and the terrain turns white

-Read [Texturing the Terrain](textures.md) and review your textures for odd sizes.
+Read [Setting Up Textures](texture_prep.md) and review your textures for odd sizes.
 All textures must be the same size. eg. If the first set is 2k, all other textures need to be 2k as well.

 ## Debug Collision